-Our QOHSE policy emphasises customer satisfaction and engagement as driver of quality through a customer satisfaction monitoring plan.
-Data collection through customer engagements and feedback forms are analysed to identify root causes of any dissatisfaction or problem.
+To date, our QOHSE Policy emphasise on having a customer satisfaction monitoring plan to ensure we provide quality services to our customers.
+Collection of customer's data through customer engagements and feedback forms are crucial to analyse and identify root causes of any dissatisfaction or problem.
 Effective corrective actions are promptly taken to prevent reoccurrence.
-During the reporting period, we have not received any significant complaints in respect of the quality of our services and/or products.

-With continuous refinement of business operations and insights derived from the customer feedback loop, we commit to deliver the highest quality and standard to our developers, buyers, and end-users, as well as government authorities and agencies.
-We comply strictly with all safety requirements of our customers and local safety regulations.
+With the continuous refinement of business operations and insights derived from the customer feedback loop, we commit to deliver the highest quality and standard to our developers, buyers, and end-users, as well as government authorities and agencies.
+We comply strictly with all safety requirements of our customers and safety regulations